rgautham7/rgautham7/README.md

 <br/>

 </div>
-<p align="center">Driven web development professional with more than 250 Leetcode conquests, fueled by a passion for innovation and growth.
-Seeking to harness deep technical expertise and results-oriented mindset to build impactful solutions that push the boundaries of online experiences</p>
+<p align="center">Seeking to harness deep technical expertise and a result-oriented mindset to build impactful solutions that push the boundaries of online experiences, seamlessly integrating into any team.
+Proficient in the MERN stack with a strong foundation in problem-solving, adaptability, and analytical thinking to tackle complex challenges effectively.</p>
 </div>

 <h3>👨🏻‍💻 About Me</h3>